shaik1002/biggitlabbomb/doc/development/feature_flags/index.md

 ### End-to-end (QA) tests

 Toggling feature flags works differently in end-to-end (QA) tests.
 The end-to-end test framework does not have direct access to
 Rails or the database, so it can't use Flipper.
 Instead, it uses [the public API](../../api/features.md#set-or-create-a-feature).
-Each end-to-end test can [enable or disable a feature flag during the test](../testing_guide/end_to_end/best_practices/feature_flags.md).
+Each end-to-end test can [enable or disable a feature flag during the test](../testing_guide/end_to_end/feature_flags.md).
 Alternatively, you can enable or disable a feature flag before one or more tests when you [run them from your GitLab repository's `qa` directory](https://gitlab.com/gitlab-org/gitlab/-/tree/master/qa#running-tests-with-a-feature-flag-enabled-or-disabled), or if you [run the tests via GitLab QA](https://gitlab.com/gitlab-org/gitlab-qa/-/blob/master/docs/what_tests_can_be_run.md#running-tests-with-a-feature-flag-enabled).

 [As noted above, feature flags are not enabled by default in end-to-end tests.](#feature-flags-in-tests) This means that end-to-end tests will run with feature flags in the default state implemented in the source code, or with the feature flag in its current state on the GitLab instance under test, unless the test is written to enable/disable a feature flag explicitly.

-When a feature flag is changed on Staging or on GitLab.com, a Slack message will be posted to the `#e2e-run-staging` or `#e2e-run-production` channels to inform the pipeline triage DRI so that they can more easily determine if any failures are related to a feature flag change.
-However, if you are working on a change you can help to avoid unexpected failures by [confirming that the end-to-end tests pass with a feature flag enabled.](../testing_guide/end_to_end/best_practices/feature_flags.md#confirming-that-end-to-end-tests-pass-with-a-feature-flag-enabled)
+When a feature flag is changed on Staging or on GitLab.com, a Slack message will be posted to the `#qa-staging` or `#qa-production` channels to inform the pipeline triage DRI so that they can more easily determine if any failures are related to a feature flag change.
+However, if you are working on a change you can help to avoid unexpected failures by [confirming that the end-to-end tests pass with a feature flag enabled.](../testing_guide/end_to_end/feature_flags.md#confirming-that-end-to-end-tests-pass-with-a-feature-flag-enabled)

 ## Controlling Sidekiq worker behavior with feature flags